 Here are three key attributes that veterans bring to the workplace:

 During unit training, soldiers handle challenging tasks by implementing a methodology of problem definition, solution development, and solution implementation.
 While seemingly simplistic, honing this three-step process develops a transferable skill that gives veterans a unique workforce advantage.

 Another competitive edge many veteran employees bring to the workplace is strong leadership capabilities, as evidenced by the 8% of all CEOs in the S&P 500 who previously served as military officers.
 By operating in a highly hierarchical atmosphere, they learn how to inspire performance in others by being a role model and effectively using delegation, follow-through, goal-setting, and discipline.

 Camaraderie is highly valued and reinforced in the military.
 Shared training experiences and deployment experiences strongly influence veterans’ sense of loyalty and duty.
 The military teaches collaboration and reliance on the team are critical to success.
 All these factors make for a natural transition into private sector careers where teamwork, shared accountability, and trust are key requirements.

 Employers should become more skilled at diving into veterans’ experiences to better understand their skills and abilities.
 Veterans often possess a wealth of valuable knowledge.
 However, they may not effectively translate that knowledge into the language private sector professionals understand.
 Military experience can be a huge source of diversity for an organization.
 Employers need to find it and release the potential.

-The Workzinga Culture Fit Assessment measures 26 workplace traits, including culture, values, leadership styles, and other vital qualities, collectively creating a comprehensive profile of the company and the job seeker.
+The Workzinga Culture Alignment Assessment measures 26 workplace traits, including culture, values, leadership styles, and other vital qualities, collectively creating a comprehensive profile of the company and the job seeker.
 Our algorithm then compares the two profiles and identifies those areas where the company and candidate align and those where they don’t.
 Reduce risk and bias with an objective view.
 Hire for culture today.